MicrosoftDocs/cross-device/project-rome-docs/iOS/api-reference/relay/core/MCDApplicationRegistration.md

 ### attributes
 `@property(nonatomic, readonly, nullable) NSDictionary<NSString*, NSString*>* attributes;`

 A dictionary of key/value pairs defining the attributes of this registration.
+For example, your app could define a unique ID attribute and share it with client devices.
+Then they can look for it in subsequent discoveries.

 ### appServiceProviders
 `@property(nonatomic, readonly, nullable) NSArray<id<MCDAppServiceProvider>>* appServiceProviders;`